-To add TCP/IP Offload Engine (TOE) functionality to the system's integrated NIC, install the TOE NIC hardware key in the TOE KEY socket on the system board (see Figure 6-2.)
+To add TCP/IP Offload Engine (TOE) functionality to the system's integrated NIC, install the TOE NIC hardware key in the TOE KEY socket on the system board (see Figure 6-2).
+For TOE software installation instructions, refer to the documentation that came with your TOE NIC hardware key.